ozwillo/ozwillo-issues/README.md

 **For open discussions, questions, ideas**, you may follow and contribute to [ozwillo-talk@googlegroups.com](https://groups.google.com/forum/?hl=fr#!forum/ozwillo-talk)

 **For security-related issues**, send an email to this private list: ozwillo-security@googlegroups.com

+**For support when integrating your application with Ozwillo**, you may ask for help in  [ozwillo-app-providers-support@googlegroups.com](https://groups.google.com/forum/#!forum/ozwillo-app-providers-support)